acetous/NeatBlog/README.md

 View `http://your-domain.com` for your new blog or `http://your-domain.com/backend` for writing new content.

+Check our [wiki][wiki] for a FAQ and available console commands.

 ## Updating

 * Get the latest code via download or update via Git.
-Remember to keep your `web/uploads` directory.
+Remember to keep your config files and `web/uploads` directory.
 * Check the `config/app.yml` for any new config values.
-* Run `./symfony doctrine:migrate`.
+* Run `./symfony doctrine:migrate` to update your database.
 * Clear your cache.

 ## Feel free to contribute!